 Zoom on the Cummins Onan P4500i

-In a nutshell, the Cummins Onan P4500i is a quiet and compact portable inverter generator mostly geared towards:
+In summary, the Cummins Onan P4500i is a quiet and compact portable inverter generator especially useful for:

 - RV travellers looking for even more independence